Vandana915/Tribute-Page/README.md

-# Tribute-Page
-I developed this Tribute page using HTML,CSS
+# Tribute page
+This is a completely responsive Tribute Page build by using HTML and CSS

-# Built with
+##  Built with
-*HTML
-*CSS
+* HTML
++ CSS

+## What I learned

+I train my skills and remember the basics concepts of HTML,CSS🙂